PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Conclusion

 \section{Conclusion}

 Fine-grained DVFS and power gating are increasingly available in modern AI accelerators, but exploiting this flexibility is challenging in rail-constrained systems with shared voltage domains.
 Our results show that layer-wise DVFS heuristics fail to capture inter-layer transition costs and shared-rail interactions.
-By formulating power management as a unified orchestration problem, PowerFlow-DNN identifies energy-efficient schedules that satisfy inference deadlines under realistic constraints.
-These results demonstrate that fine-grained control alone is insufficient—structured orchestration is required to realize its full potential.
-Future work includes exploring workload-aware voltage-rail design and improving solver efficiency through more robust domain-specific search strategies for discrete, globally coupled optimization spaces.
+By formulating power management as a unified orchestration problem, PF-DNN identifies energy-efficient schedules that satisfy inference deadlines under realistic constraints for deterministic workloads.
+These results demonstrate that fine-grained control alone is insufficient.
+Structured orchestration is required to realize its full potential.
+Future work includes extending PF-DNN to jointly optimize accelerator mapping, scheduling, and resource allocation.
+Such co-optimization may further improve energy efficiency in systems with dynamic workloads, shared resources, and heterogeneous accelerators.

+\paragraph{Acknowledgment and Disclosure.} The authors used OpenAI ChatGPT to assist in developing plotting and visualization templates.